 Our second result is in Panel B of the figure-at endline there is a strong correlation between expectations and the truth for treatment farmers.
 In other words, treatment changes expectations.
 This is a crucial test that information was passed on through our treatment.
 Panel C presents the endline correlation for control farmers-while much smaller than with treatment farmers and insignificant, there is a positive correlation.
-Thus suggests potential information spillovers between treatment and control farmers, which would attenuate our treatment results above.
+Thus suggests potential information spillovers between treatment and control farmers, which would attenuate our treatment results above and is consistent with visual trends.